You know what the best thing is about chicken breast cutlets?

 - 2/3 cup heavy whipping cream (light cream may curdle, so use heavy cream)

-- 3 Tbsp chopped fresh sage
+- 3 tablespoons chopped fresh sage

-- 1 Tbsp olive oil
+- 1 tablespoon extra virgin olive oil

 - Salt and freshly ground black pepper

-2 While the sauce is reducing, heat olive oil in another large sauté pan on medium high heat.
+3 Cook the chicken cutlets: While the sauce is simmering, heat the olive oil in another large sauté pan on medium high heat.
 Sprinkle salt and pepper over both sides of the chicken breast cutlets.

 Hello!
 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
 Thank you!